AdobeDocs/experience-platform.en/help/assurance/views/in-app-messaging.md

 ### Message Preview

-In the right panel is a "Message Preview" pane, which shows a preview of the message.
-Clicking the "Simulate on Device" button will send that message to any devices that are currently connected to the session.
+In the right panel is a **[!UICONTROL Message Preview]** pane, which shows a preview of the message.
+Selecting **[!UICONTROL Simulate on Device]** will send that message to any devices that are currently connected to the session.

 ![Preview](./images/in-app-messaging/preview.png)

 ### Message Behavior

-Below the "Message Preview" pane is the "Message Behavior" tab.
+Below the **[!UICONTROL Message Preview]** pane is the **[!UICONTROL Message Behavior]** tab.
 This has all the details around how the message is displayed.
 This information includes positioning information, animations, swipe gestures, and appearance settings.

 ![Behavior](./images/in-app-messaging/gestures.png)

 ### Info Tab

 In the left section, there are four tabs that show details about the message.
-The "Info" tab shows information loaded from Adobe Journey Optimizer (AJO) about the message campaign.
+The **[!UICONTROL Info]** tab shows information loaded from Adobe Journey Optimizer (AJO) about the message campaign.

-There is also a "View campaign" button that opens the message in AJO for inspection or editing.
+You can also select **[!UICONTROL View campaign]** to open the message in AJO for inspection or editing.

 ![Info](./images/in-app-messaging/info.png)

 ### Rules Tab

-The "Rules" tab shows what needs to happen for this message to be displayed.
+The **[!UICONTROL Rules]** tab shows what needs to happen for this message to be displayed.
 This gives insight into exactly what will trigger a message to be displayed.
 Looking at this example:

 ![Rules](./images/in-app-messaging/rules.png)